oberasoftware/jasdb/readme.md

 through a java client library or the REST interface.

-Also the database can be used in process of your Java application, ideal for embedded projects where a small lightweight database is needed.
+Also the database can be used in process of your Java application, ideal for embedded projects (including on Android) where a small lightweight database is needed.

+## Features
 JasDB has the folowing features:
 * Lightweight memory and cpu profile
 * High throughput on a single machine
 * Full query capabilities
 * BTree index structure
 * REST webservice
+* Android support
 * Java client API (both for remote and local embedded mode)

+## Documentation
 For more information have a look at http://www.oberasoftware.com or the wiki https://bitbucket.org/oberasoftware/jasdb_open/wiki

+## License
 This software adheres to the MIT X11 license:
 Copyright (c) 2014 Obera Software